Tony Hawk's Underground 2: Plot

-The group ponders what to do when a skater kid arrives and shows them a video of the tour, created by Beaverhausen.
+The group ponders what to do for the competition, when a skater kid arrives and shows them a video of the tour, created by Beaverhausen.
 Tony decides that whoever humiliates Beaverhausen will stay on the tour.
-Sparrow manages to steal his clothes but the player, with Nigel's clothes, goes off causing a rampage on Australian citizens, framing Beaverhausen; Sparrow is eliminated as a result.
+Sparrow manages to steal Nigel's clothes and believes he has won, but the player one-ups him, putting on the clothes and proceeding to rampage through Australia, horrifying citizens and framing Beaverhausen; Sparrow is eliminated as a result.

-At the end of the New Orleans leg, Nigel reveals that he filmed the whole tour, even before he met Tony and Bam in Berlin.
-Nigel proposes that if he is allowed to film the whole tour, he will pay for all the damages of the tour, which Tony and Bam accept after seeing the long damage bill (which stands at $21,117,551.84).
-Team Hawk performs a death-defying stunt called the "Equalizer" to tie up with Team Bam and is successful, but team members Vallely, Muska, and Mullen are arrested by the cops for stealing the helicopter used for the stunt, leaving the player and Tony for the final leg of the Tour: Skatopia, defined by Tony as "the skateboarding Mecca".
+At the end of the New Orleans leg, Nigel reveals that he has filmed the entire tour up to this point, including the legs before Tony and the crew even met him in Berlin.
+Nigel proposes that if he is allowed to film the rest of the tour, he will pay for any and all damages incurred; Tony and Bam accept after Phil shows them a massive bill totaling $21,117,551.84 and counting.
+Team Hawk then performs a death-defying stunt called the "Equalizer" to tie the score with Team Bam, but team members Vallely, Muska, and Mullen are arrested by the cops for stealing the helicopter used for the stunt.
+This leaves Team Hawk with only the player and Tony to compete against Team Bam in the final leg of the Tour: Skatopia, defined by Tony as "the skateboarding Mecca".

 Team Hawk, though reduced to two members, performs well enough to win.
-Confident on his victory, Bam decides to blow up Skatopia.
-In order to save people from the imminent damage, Tony evacuates the skaters and animals.
-Bam dares the player, who is still stuck in the back end of Skatopia, to exit the flaming park in a combo, which he considers impossible.
-The player takes the dare and secures the World Destruction Tour win for Team Hawk.
-Nigel wants Bam to give him the tape of the tour, which shows Phil in the toilet, shouting to his wife for more toilet paper.
-The tour ends with Bam and Tony humiliating Nigel once more, as Bam pulls down his pants on international TV.
+However, Bam, confident he was in fact the victor, decides to blow up Skatopia.
+Tony tries to save the city, and manages to evacuate the skaters and animals, but the player remains stuck in the flaming back end of Skatopia.
+Bam, seeing an opportunity and considering escape impossible, dares the player to exit the park in a combo, but the player takes the dare and lands the combo to secure the World Destruction Tour win for Team Hawk.

+Nigel then begs Bam to give him the tape of the tour.
+Bam does give him a tape, but it shows Phil in the toilet, shouting to his wife for more toilet paper.
+The tour then officially ends with Bam and Tony humiliating Nigel once more, as Bam pulls down his pants on international TV.
 During the credits, it is revealed that Tony and Bam have been officially banned from returning to all locations on the tour (even Thailand).
 Upon hearing the news, they reply, "Hey, good call".